SimACo aquarium controller

 There are three ways to control SimACo:

 • wireless WiFi connection.
+In order to start to use wireless transmission you must to configure WiFi connection first.
 This type of control is most convenient.
-Using Windows computer or Android device with WiFi connection you can change SimACo controller settings, view your aquarium devices status.
+Using Windows computer or Android device with WiFi connection you can change all SimACo controller settings, view your aquarium devices status.
 For this you will need to install Angry Fish application designed for Windows or Android operating systems from the firmware and software page.
 You can connect to controller from your Windows/Android device directly (Android/Windows device — SimACo) but even better is to have a router.
 Through a router (Android/Windows device — router — SimACo) you can control your aquarium controller from anywhere.

 MacOS or iOS operating systems are not supported.